EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 • Check due diligence statements and reports: Authorities can request to see the due diligence documentation a company has for a particular shipment or product.
 They might examine the geolocation data, the risk assessment records, etc., to verify that the company indeed did what the law requires.

 • Physical inspections: At border points or warehouses, they may inspect shipments.
-There are minimum inspection rates: at least 1% of operators annually (overall), 5% for those trading timber (given the EUTR experience), and higher percentages for high-risk sourcing operators.
-They might also use satellite data or cooperation with third countries to spot-check if a given batch truly comes from a non-deforested plot.
+Inspection rates are risk-tiered under the amended regulation: 1% of shipments from low-risk countries, 3% from standard-risk countries, and 9% from high-risk countries.
+Competent authority enforcement obligations begin 30 June 2026.
+They might also use satellite data or cooperation with third countries to spot-check if a given batch truly originates from a deforestation-free area.

 How the EUDR complements other EU sustainability policies

-The EUDR is part of a much larger framework of policies designed to make supply chains more sustainable and reduce environmental harm.
-Understanding how it fits into this broader context can help companies align their compliance efforts and streamline their sustainability strategies.
+The EUDR is part of a much larger framework of policies aimed at making the EU economy more sustainable.
+Understanding these connections can help companies find efficiencies and align compliance efforts across multiple regulations:

 1. European Green Deal and Biodiversity Strategy